anesum1/Bash-Projects/README.md

 # Bash Projects

 ## Objective
-The aim of this Bash project was todeepen my understandingof bash scripting through practical application.
+The aim of this Bash project was to deepen my understanding of bash scripting through practical application.
 Initially, the scripts were rudimentary however, as the project progressed, I augmented them with additional lines to generate different responses.
 Moving forward, I am committed to expanding upon this project to refine my skills in bash scripting even further.

 ### Skills Learned
  - Proficiency in bash scripting.
  - Ability to generate random passwords securely, validate user input and save passwords to a text file securely.
- - Enhanced Security awareness of restricting script execution to users with sudo privileges to limit access to sensitive operations.
+ - Enhanced security awareness of restricting script execution to users with sudo privileges to limit access to sensitive operations.
  - Deepen understanding of privilege escalation on Linux

 ### Tools Used